garylirocks/quickrefs/azure-networking-load-balancing.markdown

 ![Front door split TCP](images/azure_frontdoor-split-tcp.png)

 It's like the Application Gateway at a global scale, plus a CDN

+- Classic resource type is `Microsoft.Network/frontDoors`
+- New Resource type is `Microsoft.Cdn/profiles`
+  - The classic CDN service is merged into this
+- This service is **SLOW** for new instance to start serving traffic (or for changes to take effect)
+  - Wait for an hour !!
 - works at layer 7 using **anycast** protocol with **split TCP**
 - operates at the edge, not within a vNet
 - resilient to failures to an entire Azure region
 - can cache content
 - a backend can be within or outside Azure

 Supports:
   - URL-path based routing